victor-dp/robosat_geoc/docs/tools.md

 Inputs:
- --dir DIR                          to XYZ tiles input dir path [required] --cover COVER                      path to csv cover file to filter dir by [required] --workers WORKERS                  number of workers [default: 4]
+ --dir DIR                          to XYZ tiles input dir path [required] --cover COVER                      path to csv cover file to filter dir by [required]

-Alternate modes, as default is to copy.:
+Alternate modes, as default is to create relative symlinks.:
- --move                             move tiles from input to output --delete                           delete tiles listed in cover
+ --copy                             copy tiles from input to output --delete                           delete tiles listed in cover

 Output: